-Commute.org operates shuttle services that connects commuters to transit stations throughout San Mateo County.
-These shuttles provide critical "last mile" transportation that makes commuting via public transit a viable alternative in the county.
+Commute.org operates shuttle services that connect commuters to transit stations throughout San Mateo County.
+These shuttles provide critical "first and last mile" transportation that makes commuting via public transit a viable alternative to and from the county.

 Funding is provided through a combination of grants and the financial contributions of employers, property managers, cities, and transit agencies.
-Commute.org's commuter shuttles serve BART, Caltrain stations, and the South San Francisco ferry terminal.
+Commute.org's commuter shuttles serve BART and Caltrain stations as well as the South San Francisco ferry terminal.